 - 1 tablespoon chopped cilantro, for garnish

 - In a food processor crush onion, garlic and green chili until it forms thick paste.

-- In a medium heavy bottom pan, heat oil.
-Add onion mixture, turmeric, cumin, coriander, chili powder, garam masala, and sauté it until onion is light golden brown.
+- In a frying pan or a Dutch oven, heat oil on a medium high heat.
+Add onion mixture, turmeric, cumin, coriander, chili powder, garam masala, and sauté them with onion until onion is light golden brown, 3 to 4 minutes.

 - Next crush tomato and ginger in a food processor into a thick paste.
 Add little water if necessary to make it smooth.
-Add tomatoes and ginger mixture to pot and sauté until water from tomato evaporates.
+Add tomatoes and ginger mixture to pan or Dutch oven and sauté until water from tomato evaporates, about 3 minutes.